Matthew Hamilton Gault: Business life

-For the first few years Gault and his younger siblings were sustained by the sale of family properties in Ireland, although further heavy losses were incurred when the savings bank where they kept the most part of their money failed.
+For the first few years, Gault and his younger siblings were sustained by the sale of family properties in Ireland, although further heavy losses were incurred when the savings bank where they kept most parts of their money failed.
 Gault and his two brothers attempted farming but abandoned it after losing about $7,000 in three years.
-From 1844 to 1848, Gault entered the grocery business at Montreal before finally getting the break he needed in the insurance business.
+From 1844 to 1848, Gault entered the grocery business in Montreal before finally getting the break he needed in the insurance business.

 In 1851, he was appointed agent to the Mutual Life Assurance Company of New York and the Western Assurance Company of Toronto, Ontario.
-By the early 1860s he was the secretary-treasurer of the Montreal Permanent Building Society, which became the Montreal Loan and Mortgage Company in 1875.
+By the early 1860s, he was the secretary-treasurer of the Montreal Permanent Building Society, which became the Montreal Loan and Mortgage Company in 1875.
 He was named its president a couple of years later, a position he held until his death.
 Many of the investors in the syndicate which controlled the society were to remain associated with Gault in other enterprises; they comprised a cross-section of Montreal merchants, bankers, and industrialists.

-From 1866 to 1870 he was the manager in Montreal of the Royal Canadian Bank of Toronto and from 1879 he was a director of the Royal Insurance Company of England.
+From 1866 to 1870, he was the manager in Montreal of the Royal Canadian Bank of Toronto and from 1879 he was a director of the Royal Insurance Company of England.
 He became President of the Exchange Bank of Canada; director of the Richelieu and Ontario Navigation Company; director of the Windsor Hotel and trustee and treasurer of the Mount Royal Cemetery.

 Private life and family

 In England, Gault was made a Freeman of the City of London.
 In Montreal, he was for many years a volunteer in the Garrison Artillery, and the first Captain to uniform his company at the request of Francis de Rottenburg.
 He founded the Irish Protestant Benevolent Society, the first of its kind in Canada.
-He was warden of Christ Church Cathedral for four years, and played a significant role in collecting the $44,000 to wipe off the debt on the building subscription.
+He was the warden of Christ Church Cathedral for four years and played a significant role in collecting the $44,000 to wipe off the debt on the building subscription.
 He was senior warden during the transfer of the building to Bishop Francis Fulford in the Consecration.

 In 1854, at St. George's Church, Montreal, Matthew Hamilton Gault married Elizabeth Joanna Bourne, daughter of George Bourne.
 They were the parents of sixteen children, eleven of whom lived to adulthood: